 |INGKA Holding BV||NLD||website|

 | Stichting INGKA Foundation

 |INGKA Holding BV|

-The WWF Palm Oil Buyers Scorecard 2019 assesses 173 companies on the commitments they have made, and the actions they have taken, to ensure that there is no destruction of nature including no deforestation along their supply chains; and support a responsible and sustainable palm oil industry beyond their own supply chain.
-This company is rated 'leading the way' with a score of 19 out of a possible total of 22.
+The WWF Palm Oil Buyers Scorecard 2021 assesses 227 companies on the actions companies have taken to ensure their own palm oil supply chain is sustainable and free of deforestation, natural ecosystem conversion, and human rights abuse.
+This company is rated 'leading the way' with a score of 21.57 out of a possible total of 24.

-In 2019 the Mind the Store campaign ranked 43 major US retailers on their efforts to eliminate toxic chemicals from consumer products.
+In 2021 the Mind the Store campaign ranked 50 of the largest retailers in North America on their efforts to eliminate toxic chemicals from consumer products.
 This company received a grade of A-.

 In 2020 Earthsight's 18-month-long investigation found that Ikea is selling beech chairs made from wood which was illegally felled in Ukraine's forests.
 Tens of thousands of chairs made from illegal wood are being sold at Ikea stores across the globe each year.
 This illegal harvesting is being enabled by the corrupt state-owned forestry enterprises which run most of Ukraine's forests.
 Ikea is the largest consumer of wood in the world.
 Earthsight estimates Ikea uses one tree every second.

 The Chinese government has facilitated the mass transfer of Uyghur and other ethnic minority citizens from the far west region of Xinjiang to factories across the country.
 Under conditions that strongly suggest forced labour, Uyghurs are working in factories that are in the supply chains of international brands.
 The 2021 Laundering Cotton report investigates how forced-labour-produced cotton and cotton-based goods from the Uyghur Region wend their way into international supply chains of well-known international clothing brands, including brands owned by this company.